eszterrp/Linear_classification_project/README.md

                   a. for different resampling strategies to handle class imbalance
                   b. exploration of an extra classifier model: Decision Trees
                   c. exploration of ensemble techniques
-3. linclass_my_functions.ipynb: It contains my functions, that I created to make my coding (life) easier.
+3. linclass_my_functions.ipynb: It contains my functions, that I created to make my life easier.